RSS/Blog It! Help for Uploaders

 • Click on RSS/Blog It! to rebuild the Blog It! page.

-You can edit any item that is still in the current RSS rotation.
-Just click the "edit" link and make your changes.
-This editing does not affect the RSS feed but does change the bloglet content on the Blog It!
-Web page.
+You can edit any bloglet that is still in the current RSS rotation.
+Click the edit link and make your changes.
+This editing does not affect the RSS feed but does change the bloglet on the Blog It! page.

 1) They don't show on your site-blog page (according to how many items you have set to be shown).